Cairn concludes sale of interest in two UK fields for $455 million

 Cairn announced the proposed sale of its interests in the UK Catcher and Kraken fields to Waldorf Production in early March 2021.
 This deal enabled the company to sell its entire 20 per cent interest in the Catcher field and 29.5 per cent interest in the Kraken field.

-Following the general meeting held on 28 October 2021, where the proposed sale was passed by the requisite majority, Cairn has now announced the completion of the transaction with a firm consideration payable to the firm amounting to $455 million.
+Following the general meeting held on 28 October 2021, where the proposed sale was passed by the requisite majority, Cairn announced the completion of the transaction with a firm consideration payable to the firm amounting to $455 million.
 This will be adjusted for working capital and interim period cashflows from the economic date of 1 January 2020.

-Cairn also reported on Tuesday that additional, uncapped contingent consideration will be payable to the company when Brent exceeds $52/bbl on average in any of the five years from 2021 to 2025.
+Cairn also reported on Tuesday that additional, uncapped contingent consideration would be payable to the company when Brent exceeds $52/bbl on average in any of the five years from 2021 to 2025.
 Working under the assumption that production is in line with Cairn forecasts, this contingent consideration is expected to generate approximately a further $100 million at $60/bbl Brent prices, or $175 million at $70/bbl Brent prices, and $240 million at $80/bbl Brent prices.

 Cairn explained that consideration at completion was adjusted for the $362 million of interim period cash flow from the effective date.
 This is retained by Cairn, with cash received on completion of $53 million.